unparalleled-js/docs-1/connectors/zendesk/update-ticket-action.md

   </tbody>
 </table>

-Click here for more information about [ticket input](/connectors/zendesk/ticket-fields.md#ticket-input-fields).
+Click here a full list of [ticket inputs](/connectors/zendesk/ticket-fields.md#ticket-input-fields).

 ### Output fields

-The output of this action contains a job status of the bulk update action.
-Zendesk produces this status record and you can temporarily access the job status data, after which the data is no longer available.
-You can use this job status data as inputs in your recipe.
+The output of this action is a status record of the bulk update action.
+You can use this status record as inputs in your recipe.

 <table class="unchanged rich-diff-level-one">
   <thead>